OuterHavenLLC/App/README.md

 ### Release Notes
 This release focuses on search—both inside and outside the platform, content creation and management, new administrative and congressional functions, revamped revenue and statistics, and quality of life improvements. (comming soon...)

+### Platform Improvements
+* A new PurgeContent() Core object efficiently and permanently purges content and its dependencies from the platform, either purging individual content from their respective SaveDelete views or bulk purging marked content via the new Purge cron job. (coming soon...)
+* Download buttons now support simultanious media downloads.
+* The Share Card has been revamped with new options to share via 1:1 Chat, Group Chat, Status Updates, with recent contacts, or by copying the embed code or public link.
+* Launched Free America Broadcasting, our radio station for V.I.P.
+Members to listen to and participate in.
+* A new content creation tool (represented by a + button at the bottom-right corner when signed in) creates a central hub where many of the common content types may be created from.
+* The Mail Service is now integrated and fully operational.
+* Administrators now have a Control Panel to configure the app's core attributes, public events, core media variables, and search lists.
+* App Statistics have been revamped, and are now more granular than ever with new daily, monthly, and annual totals now taken into account.
+* Developers now have a Card for viewing app documentation, guides, Heath Kit downloads, and submitting feedback.

 ### Artists
 * Addressed an issue that would overrite a Member's shop data even if they were adding or editing products from other shops which they contribute to.
 * The Shopping History is now properly documented in real-time.